SumanthR2306/SumanthR2306/README.md

 # 🚀 Hackathons

 ### 🧠 Hydra Hacks 2025
 **AI Agents using n8n**

-🔹 Participated in a team-based hackathon focused on **AI Agent development using n8n**
+- Participated in a team-based hackathon focused on **AI Agent development using n8n**

-🔹 Explored workflow automation and AI-driven solutions
+- Worked on workflow automation and AI-driven solutions

-🔹 Collaborated with team members to design and implement an AI-based solution
+- Collaborated with team members to design and implement the solution

 ---